Skip to main content

 />

-1. In addition to updating the input value of numberOfFish, we also want to update the value of computedPrice.
-We can do that by adding a helper function to run some logic to compute that value (usually based on other form field values), and then calling that helper function in the input's onChange handler:
+In addition to updating the input value of numberOfFish, we also want to update the value of computedPrice.
+We can do that by adding a helper function to run some logic to compute that value.
+We then call that helper function in the input's onChange handler:

 const speciesPriceMap = {